andyzhouty/Djask/README.md

 - [ ] Examples
 - [ ] Tutorial

-You can have these documentations for more information.
+You can have these documentations for more information:

 - [APIFlask](https://apiflask.com)
 - [Flask](https://flask.palletsprojects.com)
 - [SQLAlchemy](https://www.sqlalchemy.org)
 - [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com)